nlpsuge/FrontendLearning/frontend-gnome-shell/frontend-gjs/readme-clutter.md

 # TODO Clutter.Actor.add_child
 https://valadoc.org/clutter-1.0/Clutter.Actor.add_child.html

-Adds child to the children of this.
+Adds a child to the children of this.

 #